 Principal Rails Engineer San Francisco, CA, United States or Remote

 Since day one, helping patients has been part of our DNA.
 We're helping vulnerable patients build deeper connections with the healthcare system and get the care they need.
 You'll directly the impact of your work on patients' lives.

 One patient told us “I wish you were available to me when I first started this journey, and I believe that this could be a game changer for battling [my] disease.”

-Karuna Health is led by repeat founders, advised by three of the most prominent healthcare leaders in the U.S., and backed by some of the best seed funds, including First Round Capital, SV Angel, Founder Collective, and BoxGroup.
+Karuna Health is advised by three of the most prominent healthcare leaders in the U.S. and backed by some of the best seed funds including First Round Capital, SV Angel, Founder Collective, and BoxGroup.

 Everyone syncs up on major decisions, and then is given a lot of independence to go get their feature or section done.
 We have company-wide standups every day where progress can be demoed.
-Engineering is expected to work super closely with the product, ops, and sales teams!
+Engineering works super closely with product, ops, customer success, and sales teams!

 Everyone works on their own feature branches, and uses Pull Requests on GitHub to do code reviews.
 Anyone can merge code anytime (after a review), and master is auto-deployed to our staging servers (which are promoted to production as-needed).

 We're building sophisticated, large-scale messaging infrastructure from the ground up, with a bunch of unique constraints that come along with healthcare and the need to be HIPAA-compliant.
 On the frontend, we need to build a product which is dead-simple for tech-illiterate users.
 It should be intuitive and not require training, but also needs to be powerful enough to crowd out our competitors.
 The most interesting challenges at this stage are figuring out how to get new features out the door incredibly fast, while still writing quality, reliable code.